jetyu23/UaDJ/README.md

 # UaDJ — harmonic playlist sequencer

-Reorders a Spotify playlist so consecutive tracks are harmonically and rhythmically compatible — the order a DJ would choose — built for Spotify's DJ mix feature.
+Reorders a Spotify playlist so consecutive tracks are harmonically and rhythmically compatible, built for Spotify's
+DJ mix feature.
 Reads each track's key and tempo, scores every possible transition on the Camelot wheel, and sequences the playlist to minimise total transition cost.
 Saves the result as a new playlist; never touches